10 Things to Do in Marrakech in May

 Malhoun Festival| ©ALM

-If you love to learn about the deep-rooted cultural traditions of the places you visit, you can't miss the Malhoum and Patriotic Song Festival.
-This festival is dedicated to preserving Morocco's musical heritage, as well as promoting traditional patriotic song, through conferences and debates between experts, as well as musical evenings and incredible art exhibitions that you can enjoy.
+If you love learning about the deep-rooted cultural traditions of the places you visit, don't miss the Malhoum Festival of Patriotic Song.
+This festival is dedicated to preserving Morocco's musical heritage and promoting traditional patriotic songs through conferences and debates between experts, as well as incredible musical evenings and art exhibitions for you to enjoy.

-Here are some of the venues where, in previous editions, the concerts of this traditional festival have been held:
+Below are some of the venues where concerts for this traditional festival have been held in previous years:

 • The Chamber of Crafts